Ghost orbs are a controversial topic.

 Or, they snap back, “I don’t have to.
 It’s obvious.”

-But, overlooking that bravado, let’s say that those orbs are “just dust.”
+Okay, let’s say that those orbs are “just dust.”
+(Important: I don’t believe that’s the universal answer.)

 Why do we see so many more orbs in photos taken at haunted places?